John-Piper/Rcsvg/cran-comments.md

 ## Other information

 Second attempt to submit the package.
-The first attempt had two issues that require fixing.
+The first attempt had two issues that required fixing.

 ## Changes